Robotech: The Movie: Production

 When Cannon Films approached Harmony Gold about releasing a Robotech movie, director/producer/co-writer Carl Macek suggested licensing the film Macross: Do You Remember Love?, but Harmony Gold was unable to do so over "political reasons" that Macek was not fully unaware of.
 An edited version Macross: Do you Remember Love? titled Clash of the Bionoids had already been licensed by Toho International to the US distributor Peregrine Film Distribution, Inc. in 1986.
 According to Macek, Cannon Films also wanted the film to be an original story and not a rehash of anything done in the series prior.

-Eventually, Megazone 23—a 1985 original video animation (OVA) produced by Anime International Company (AIC) and Artland—became the basis for the Robotech film.
+Eventually, Megazone 23 —a 1985 theatrical anime movie produced by Artmic and Artland— became the basis for the Robotech film.
 With the Megazone 23 license secured, the project had originally been intended to be more of a straight dub of with dialogue and music changes to reflect the Robotech universe.
 As originally conceived, it would have been set concurrently with the events of the first portion of the Robotech television series (while the SDF-1 was in the process of journeying back to Earth from Pluto) with the protagonist Mark Landry, a relative of TV series lead character Rick Hunter, finding out about the government's coverup of the SDF-1's fate, and Landry fighting to make the information known.
 The final shot in the film was intended to be the sequence from episode 13 of Robotech with the SDF-1 finally landing on Earth.